Steam Tip 8: Return Condensate to the Boiler

 A large specialty paper plant reduced its boiler makeup water rate from about 35% of steam production to between 14% and 20% by returning additional condensate.
 Annual savings added up to more than $300,000.

-Adapted from an Energy TIPS fact sheet that was originally published by the Industrial Energy Extension Service of Georgia Tech.
+This tip is provided by the U.S. Department of Energy - Energy Efficiency and Renewable Energy and originally published by the Industrial Energy Extension Service of Georgia Tech.
 Click to download the pdf along with resources and suggested actions.

 Posted on Fri, November 18, 2016